tetrateio/dmz-workshop/03-Security/README.md

 The mesh configuration delivered to the DMZ Cluster is very similar, except it knows how to forward traffic for the route `west.secure.$PREFIX.private.mesh` to the remote gateway on the private network; still using mTLS over port 15443.

-2. To explain the last piece of the puzzle, lets take a look `NetworkReachability` that has already been defined in the environment that forces all Cross-Cloud traffic to transit throught he DMZ.
+2. To explain the last piece of the puzzle, let's take a look at `NetworkReachability`, that has already been defined in the environment that forces all Cross-Cloud traffic to transit throught the DMZ.
 Execute the following `tctl` command:

 ```bash
 tctl get OrganizationSetting tetrate-settings -o yaml